 What are the IP addresses that send for iCloud Mail?

-All iCloud Mail domains (mac.com, me.com, and icloud.com) have a published SPF record.
-Check our SPF record to see the current IP ranges we use for outbound mail.
+All iCloud Mail domains (mac.com, me.com and icloud.com) have a published SPF record.
+Check our SPF record to see the current IP ranges that we use for outbound mail.

 Does iCloud Mail use email authentication?